vtexdocs/dev-portal-content/docs/guides/Integration Guides/payments-integration-guide/payments-integration-payment-app.md

 ```

 There is an example of script injection [here](https://github.com/vtex-apps/example-payment-authorization-app/blob/master/react/index.js#L70) that inserts Google Recaptcha to a Payment App.
-[block:callout]
-{
-  "type": "info",
-  "body": "Keep in mind that if the external `js` script handles DOM manipulation, you should use [React's Ref](https://reactjs.org/docs/refs-and-the-dom.html) to create a `div` container and hand it over to the library.
-You can find an [example here](https://github.com/vtex-apps/example-payment-authorization-app/blob/master/react/index.js#L12)."
+> ℹ️ Keep in mind that if the external `js` script handles DOM manipulation, you should use [React's Ref](https://reactjs.org/docs/refs-and-the-dom.html) to create a `div` container and hand it over to the library.
+You can find an [example here](https://github.com/vtex-apps/example-payment-authorization-app/blob/master/react/index.js#L12).
-}
-[/block]

 ## Payment App Scenarios